-It’s more pressing than ever to work to make a difference and attempt to reverse the damage climate change is doing to our planet.
+It becomes more pressing each day to make a difference in managing and reversing the damage climate change is doing to our planet.
 As United Nations Secretary General Antonio Guterres stated in his State of the Planet speech in December 2020, human action may be where this started, but it can be where it ends as well:

 "Let's be clear: Human activities are at the root of our descent towards chaos.
 But that means human action can help solve it."

-As climate change continues to impact our ecosystem, the growing need for trained professionals to study and address these challenges is becoming increasingly important.
+As climate change continues to impact our lives, the growing need for trained professionals to study and address these challenges is increasingly important.
 Climate change jobs can give you the opportunity to make a difference by creating innovative solutions with technology that drive change and awareness of global warming.

 A career as an environmental scientist involves using general climate knowledge and research to assess basic threats and protect the environment.
 This can involve, but is not limited to, cleaning up polluted areas, reducing waste among an organization and helping policymakers make sustainable decisions.